 Read 2 Samuel 13:21; 15:1-3

-A. Absalom carried an offense against his father king David because of his failure to punish Amnon for raping his sister Tamar.
+A. Absalom carried an offense against his father King David because of his failure to punish Amnon for raping his sister Tamar.

-C. Later he rebelled against David his father and temporarily ousted him from the throne.
+C. Later he rebelled against his father David and temporarily ousted him from the throne.

 2. Ahithophel’s offense against David